iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
 Apart from these, I explore other academic disciplines.
 I have exposure to most of them.

 Personality: High Achiever, Analytical, Independent Personality, Individualist.
-Highly logical and data driven.

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements